-McNamara, the owner of the two buildings where the businesses currently operate, has hired an attorney and planner to block the application, asserting that should Cascio's application be granted, parking in the Central Business Triangle would be impacted to the detriment of the township.
+McNamara, the owner of the two buildings where the businesses currently operate, has , asserting that should Cascio's application be granted, parking in the Central Business Triangle would be impacted to the detriment of the township.

 In an interview with McNamara, the former New Jersey state senator said that he is concerned primarily about preventing the parking problems he says plague nearby municipalities.

 "It's a question of the future of Wyckoff and parking," McNamara said.
 "Ridgewood made the same mistake years ago and has a lot of business vacancies now because of high volume."

 But Cascio contends that McNamara's reasons for trying to block the move are purely personal.

 "I've been in town for 30 years, I should have the right to move if the town approves it.
 The only reason he's complaining is because I'm leaving his spot," according to Cascio.
 "I think it's a cheap shot, really."